 Simple English definitions for legal terms

-Read a random definition: plea of privilege
+Read a random definition: secured claim

 The U.S. Court of Appeals for the Federal Circuit (C.A.F.C.) is a court that deals with certain disputes involving the Federal government.
 These disputes include things like intellectual property, international trade, government contracts, and federal employee benefits.
 The court can hear appeals related to its subject matter from all the district courts, the Court of International Trade, administrative agencies like the Patent and Trademark Office, and many other government decision making bodies.
 The court was created in 1982 to make it easier to handle claims against the government.
 It is different from the Court of Federal Claims, which hears claims against the Federal government with claims higher than $10,000.